 Can you imagine a house without light?
 Well, it can become very scary and dim.
 The longhouse did not have any windows, but the light would still enter from vents and gaps.
 Reconstruction can be a viable option to upgrade the house with more light entering the house.
 Lamps and fires would provide the light for most of the time.

-Perhaps, you can have your longhouse just like the longhouse viking.
+Perhaps, you can have your longhouse just like the longhouse Viking.
 You can give the modern touch to it and still feel its history.
 It is quite fascinating to imagine living in these historical houses with a captivating atmosphere.

 # Living in a Longhouse

 Each longhouse could accommodate large families, sometimes more than one.
 The longhouse will remind you of the agricultural lifestyle of the era when people would sleep early and wake up early in the morning.
 With the busy lifestyle that they led, they couldn’t find peace.
 On the contrary, they would also remain fit and live longer as they worked hard.
 Can you imagine living in a house full of people and doing all that work?
-Today, it may not be possible for us to live the life of vikings longhouse.
+Today, it may not be possible for us to live the life of Viking longhouse.

 # Tales of the Longhouse

-The tales and theories suggest that the Vikings believed that there is a deep unknown connection between the human body and the house they lived in because the vikings cremated the houses while creating the owner of the house.
+The tales and theories suggest that the Vikings believed that there is a deep unknown connection between the human body and the house they lived in because the Vikings cremated the houses while creating the owner of the house.
 They would call it a formal send-off.

 There are not many sites left; the archaeologists could only find the remains such as stone hearths, weapons, and tools.
 Although the longhouses are rare to find, we have still found a way of not losing this part of history.
-The viking longhouses that are available today are the best reconstruction made from the information given in the sagas.
+The Viking longhouses that are available today are the best reconstruction made from the information given in the sagas.

 # Longhouse in today’s world

 The best thing about the longhouses is that they are Eco-friendly, which is what we need in present times, but the only disadvantage is that the wood and earth both rots away.
-The longhouses can still be created and successfully maintained with the natural resources that vikings had access to.
+The longhouses can still be created and successfully maintained with the natural resources that Vikings had access to.
 Longhouse can help prevent environmental pollution and hazards, along with nurturing our history.

 # Visiting a Longhouse

-There are various reconstructions that people can visit to find the essence of viking life.
+There are various reconstructions that people can visit to find the essence of Viking life.
 The Lofoten Viking Museum in Lofoten is a great example of a reconstruction of a chieftain’s longhouse.
-You can also find a viking longhousein Norway, the Avaldsnes Viking village.
+You can also find a Viking longhouse in Norway, the Avaldsnes Viking village.
 There are many other such places where you can find different reconstructions of longhouses.

 It is always interesting to keep exploring as there is so much hidden and undiscovered.
 The world’s history has numerous takes and sagas about the events that took place; it is thrilling to experience it for real.

-In our daily life, we come across so many things but fail to see its significance.
+In our daily life, we come across so many things but fail to see their significance.
 Have you ever thought while watching an object that how did it come into this world?
 Everything in our surroundings has a tremendous story behind it, which we don’t know yet.
 Longhouse is part of one of the most powerful people’s life.
-This also an example of how the people have preserved their history by reconstructing the ancestral monuments and keeping it alive even today.
+This is also an example of how the people have preserved their history by reconstructing the ancestral monuments and keeping it alive even today.

 It is unnecessary to be born in an era to experience their lifestyle; you can recreate it at any point in time.
-There is a different feel of living a life with nature, away from technology, and find a different peace.
+There is a different feel of living a life with nature, away from technology and find a different peace.
 Feel free to visit once in a lifetime to a longhouse and spend some time.
-You may get the actual feel of the viking age and how people lived.
+You may get the actual feel of the Viking age and how people lived.